 data one; input Characters $ @@; datalines; A B C ; run; data two; set one; put _N_=; run;

-The SAS logs prints value of _N_ variable as below;
+The SAS logs print the value of the N variable as below;

 _N_=1 _N_=2 _N_=3

-Next, let take a look at when the _N_ variable value increments.
-A typical misunderstanding in regards to the _N_ variable is that it signifies what number in a data step the current observation has.
+Next, let’s look at when the N variable value increments.
+A typical misunderstanding regarding the N variable is that it signifies the number in the current observation’s data step.

 data three; put _N_=; set one; put _N_=; run;

 Below is the log of the above program.